Skjoldrun/Skjoldrun.github.io/docs/csharp/json-de-serialization.md

 ## JSON Structure and C# Mapping class

 The JSON structure can be given by the C# class, wich defines how the JSON will be written.
-But if you have a JSON file and structure already defined, you need to build the mathcing C# class to be able to deserialize the data from JSON to an C# object.
+But if you have a JSON file and structure already defined, you need to build the matching C# class to be able to deserialize the data from JSON to an C# object.

 ### Deserialization Example